spences10/blog.scottspence.me/src/pages/2018/2018-03-02-styled-components/index.md

 npx create-react-app style-with-styled-components
 ```

-`cd` into the project via the terminal and install `styled-components`
+`cd` into the project via the terminal and install styled-components
-💅

 ```sh
 style-with-styled-components/